-However, if neither parent is Cloaked, you can determine your foal's type based upon the parents.
-For example, if a foal's dam is type II-IV and the foal's sire is type IV, you know she is II-IV.
-Since both parents technically fall within the II-IV category, you can safely list her as II-IV.
+If neither parent is Cloaked, you can determine your horse's type based upon the parents.
+For example, if a horse's dam is type II-IV and the horse's sire is type IV, you know your horse is II-IV.
+Since both parents technically fall within the II-IV category, you can safely list your horse as II-IV.
 On the other hand, if a mare's dam is I-III and her sire is III-V, she could be either I-III or III-V. In this case there is no way to narrow her Blood Type down any further, so she would be labeled I-V or unknown.

 When you breed two horses together, their Blood Type is compared and can either have a positive, negative, or perhaps little to no influence over the foal.
-BT primarily influences the stats of a horse, raising or lowering them from the 'base' predetermined by the stat genes.
+BT primarily influences the stats of a horse, raising or lowering them from what was predetermined by stat genes (and other factors).
 It can also, in the worst crosses (I x V), result in negative anomalies as well.

 A 'perfect' cross is one in which both parents share the same Blood Type (such as I x I).
 When perfect crosses occur, the foal may receive a substantial bonus to their base stats.
 Blood Types that are only 1 apart (such as IxII or IIIxIV) also have a positive, though less substantial, influence on the foal's stats.
 Any match that falls within this category is considered a great cross!